SenseStageTeam/sensestage_documentation/_sensestage-v1/installing-pydon-the-hard-way-on-osx-linux.md

 {% include pydonhive/pydonhive_installation_1.md %}

+On OSX you can just doubleclick on them to extract them.

 On Linux in the file manager there is usually a plugin to extract them.

 ## [step 2] : check Python version